 The comeback that never was

-In her 2000 San Francisco Chronicle interview, Carol Lynley, then 58 years old and an actress for more than four decades, made an assessment of her professional position and future possibilities:
+In her 2000 San Francisco Chronicle interview (see previous post), Carol Lynley, then 58 years old and an actress for more than four decades, made an assessment of her professional standing and future career possibilities:

 “Hollywood is afraid of middle-age women.
 I think it has something to do with menopause.
 But I feel I’m going to have a latter-day career like Jessica Tandy and Ruth Gordon.
 I don’t mean to sound conceited, but I am a very talented actress, and I have my head screwed on right.
 I’m not going to drug clinics, I look good, and I’ve got all my marbles.
 So I really believe I’ll be back.”